Nasar Ahmed had a history of severe asthma, eczema and was allergic to milk, fish, nuts, wheat, apples, oranges and some meats.

 “If he has anaphylaxis I give him his EpiPen.
 They are first-aiders, they are more knowledgeable than me,” she said.

-The inquest detailed the following:
+The inquest detailed:

 - Staff had underestimated how serious Nasar’s asthma was, listing his care plan as “mild to moderate” instead of “severe.”